30 December 1906

-The Muslim League was an important feature in the Indian struggle for independence.
-One of the most prominent faces of the League, Muhammad Ali Jinnah, became a champion of the Two-Nation Theory which ultimately paved the way for the country’s partition.
-Read more about the Muslim League in this article for the UPSC exam.
+The Muslim League was an important topic in the Indian struggle for independence.
+One of the most prominent faces of the League, Muhammad Ali Jinnah, became the face of the Two-Nation Theory which ultimately paved the way for the country’s partition.
+Read more about the Muslim League in this article.
 It is an important part of modern history for the IAS exam.

 On 30 December 1906, the All-India Muslim League (AIML), popularly known as the Muslim League was founded in Dhaka, British India (now in Bangladesh).

 - The communal idea that the Muslims are a separate nation was sown into the Indian political ethos first by Sir Syed Ahmed Khan, a philosopher and Muslim reformist.

 - Although he wanted Muslims to get educated and think in a scientific temper, he suggested aligning with the British rather than rebel against them, as most beneficial for the community.
 He had founded the Muhammadan Educational Conference in 1886 but this organisation stayed away from politics and desisted from even discussing it as per its own code.

 - On 30 December 1906, around 3000 delegates attended a conference of the Muhammadan Educational Conference at Dhaka in which the ban on politics was removed and a motion was moved to form the AIML.
 The name was proposed by Nawab Khawaja Sir Salimullah Bahadur and seconded by Hakim Ajmal Khan.

 - The AIML was the first Muslim political party of India.